MUFall2020-BIT240/week5/README.md

 We also want to display data about the game on the screen so
 	my ma' can play without using the console
-- Create a <p> for the players name and hp
+- Create a "<p>" for the players name and hp
-- Create a <p> for the current_enemies name and hp
+- Create a "<p>" for the current_enemies name and hp
 - Using javascript DOM, update the .innerText of those elements
 - At the end of the "skirmish" function, update the hp on the screen for both player and monster